-- 46.02.
+- 47.02.
 National TB Control Programme: Tuberculosis continues to be a major public health problem.
 The National TB Control Programme (NTCP) has been operational since 1962 and is carried out through the general health services, the nodal agencies being District TB Centres (DTC).
 The programme was reviewed in 1992 and consequently a revised strategy was formulated.
 The Revised Strategy lays emphasis on increasing the cure rate of infectious patients to above 85%.
 The revised programme promotes sputum examination for diagnosis rather than radiology.
-Against the 602543 new sputum case detection, 472476 cases have been detected and put on treatment.
-Moreover, cure rate of 84% target set has been achieved. - 46.03.
+Against the 602543 new sputum case detection, 472476 cases have been detected and put on treatment. - 47.03.
 National Leprosy Control Programme: The programme has shown tremendous success.
-Leprosy case load in the country has come down from 4.0 million cases in 1981 to 83000 cases at the end of March, 2007.
 MDT services have been sanctioned for all the Districts of the country.
 The Programme is run through 610 district Leprosy Societies.
 29 States/UTs have achieved the level of elimination i.e. Prevalence Rate (PR) less than 1 case per 10,000 population.
 6 States viz.
-Bihar, Chhattisgarh, Jharkhand, Uttar Pradesh, West Bengal and Chandigarh are still to achieve the elimination level. - 46.04.
+Bihar, Chhattisgarh, Jharkhand, Uttar Pradesh, West Bengal and Chandigarh are still to achieve the elimination level. - 47.04.
 National Trachoma and Blindness Control Programme: The programme provides immediate relief to the needy by camp approach and by establishing permanent eye care facilities coupled with health education measures.
-Under this programme, the concept of District Blindness Control Societies has been implemented to decentralize management of eye care service in the district and evolve a partnership among Government, Non Govt. and Private Sector. - Out of target of 50 lakhs, 20 lakhs cataract operations have been performed out of which around 94% are with IOL implantation. - Approximately 30000 poor school children have been provided spectacles under School Eye Screening Programme. - · More than 10000 donated Eyes have been collected. - Approximately 200 Eye surgeons/Nurses have been trained in various specialties in ophthalmology. - 46.05.
-National lodine Deficiency Disorders Control Programme: Nearly 71 million persons are estimated to be suffering from Iodine Deficiency Disorders in the country.
+Under this programme, the concept of District Blindness Control Societies has been implemented to decentralize management of eye care service in the district and evolve a partnership among Government, Non Govt. and Private Sector. - 47.05.
+National Iodine Deficiency Disorders Control Programme: Nearly 71 million persons are estimated to be suffering from Iodine Deficiency Disorders in the country.
 The primary thrust of this programme is iodization of the entire edible salt in a phased manner.
-8.51 lakh MT iodised salt distributed.
+8.51 lakh MT iodised salt distributed. - 47.06.

-- 46.06.
 National Integrated Disease Surveillance Programme: The Programme has been launched as a pilot project for surveillance of communicable diseases.
 The objective is to strengthen the surveillance system of communicable diseases and developing capabilities of State at district level so that district outbreak can be detected early in order to initiative rapid response to avert large number of morbidities and mortalities.
-Training of 54 teams of Phase-III States completed and connectivity in 555 sites has been established through NIC. - 46.07.
-Drug De-addiction Programme: The role of Drug De-addiction Programme in the area of Drug De-addiction is demand reduction by way of providing treatment services.
-Under the scheme, we provide a one time grant-in-aid of Rs.8.00 lakhs to States for construction of each Drug De-addiction Centre and a recurring grant of Rs.2.00 lakhs to Drug De-addiction Centres established in North Eastern Regions to meet the expenses on medications and other requirements.
-At present 123 such Centres have been established across the country. - 47.
+Training of 54 teams of Phase-III States completed and connectivity in 555 sites has been established through NIC. - 48.
 Direction & Administration: State & District FW Bureau are instruments for Direction and Administration of FW Program in the States/Districts.
 Under this Scheme, the salary is paid to the staff posted at these Bureaus.
-It also provides for replacement/maintenance of vehicles. - 48.
-Rural Family Welfare Services (Sub-Centres): In order to provide comprehensive Primary Health Care Services at the grass root level, Sub-Centres are established for every 5000 rural population (3000 population in the tribal and hilly areas).
+It also provides for replacement/maintenance of vehicles.

+- 49. Rural Family Welfare Services (Sub-Centres): In order to provide comprehensive Primary Health Care Services at the grass root level, Sub-Centres are established for every 5000 rural population (3000 population in the tribal and hilly areas).
 The Sub-Centres have mainly promotive and educative functions relating to maternal and child health, family welfare, nutrition, universal immunization, diarrhea control, and communicable disease programmes.
 They are also provided with basic drugs for minor ailments for taking care of essential health needs of women and children.
 All the Sub-Centres are being funded by Central Government w.e.f.
-1.4.2002 under the swap proposal. - 49.
+1.4.2002 under the swap proposal. - 50.
 Urban family Welfare Services: Urban Family Welfare Centres are functioning in the States/UTs to provide outreach services, primary health care, maternal & child health and distribution of contraceptives.
-In order to improve out-reach service delivery system in urban slums, Urban Revamping Scheme has been introduced.
+In order to improve outreach service delivery system in urban slums, Urban Revamping Scheme has been introduced.
 The financial assistance under the Schemes is given for the salary of staff, contingency and rent as per approved norms.

-50. Contraception:
+51. Contraception: